 There is so much conversation saying that we are good because everything gets recycled.
 But that is actually a very controversial idea and we actually need to address the fundamental issue and reduce our consumption as opposed to just hoping plastic gets recycled down the line.

 Why is this issue not so talked about in Japan?
-Why do we have this image of Japan being so clean?

 I am half Japanese, half English and I have lived here for more than half of my life.
 Actually, Japan is a very environmentally friendly country at heart.